Frequently Asked Questions

 Absolutely!
 A supportive partner is an incredible asset during birth, but a doula serves a different yet complementary role.

 Your partner may deeply care for you but might not know how to provide hands-on support during labor.
-As your doula I can offer your partner guidance and also offer this myself.
+As your doula we can offer your partner guidance and also offer this myself.

 Your partner loves you, but they may not be familiar with the stages of labor or how to advocate for your wishes in a medical setting